 I would love to write a book on “Women executives in Supply Chain in Asia,” since there are only a few female executives in Asia, especially in the Supply Chain discipline.

 Q: How would you sum up 2020?
 What was the biggest take away for you?

 2020 was a year of surprises.
 The biggest take away from 2020 is to expect the unexpected.
 Facing a crisis is always the best time to reinforce your basic skills.
 How do you motivate your team?
 What is the key focus and priorities?
 A true leader would never shy away from the challenge or get tired of reviving the business during difficult times.

-This interview was conducted by Eliza Ho, Partner at Page Executive and Head of Supply Chain, Operations & Procurement Practice, with a primary focus on the search and selection of business leaders, functional heads and C-Suites within the Supply Chain space.
+This interview was conducted by Eliza Ho, Partner with Page Executive and Head of Supply Chain, Operations & Procurement Practice, with a primary focus on the search and selection of business leaders, functional heads and C-Suites within the Supply Chain space.
 She brings 14 years of executive search experience supporting clients on leadership level hires within APAC.

-Being a specialist recruiter in the world of Supply Chain & Logistics, which is still traditionally seen as a male-dominated sector, Eliza has witnessed the growth in female leaders in the region.
+Being a specialist recruiter in the world of Supply Chain & Logistics which is still traditionally seen as a male-dominated sector, Eliza has witnessed the growth in female leaders in the region.
 Working on various senior assignments in the region has given her the opportunity to meet a number of highly accomplished female leaders in the industry.
 Many of them have risen the ranks within their organisations due to their capabilities, tenacity, strong work ethic and support from family, friends and co-workers.

 Partner with Eliza Ho to strengthen your senior leadership team.